netboxlabs/console-docs/docs/netbox-enterprise/nbe-backups.md

 Besides disaster recovery, it is also a good idea to keep backups of your data in case you want to view, partially restore, or move your data to another system.

-!!! note
+!!! info "NetBox Enterprise Namespace"
     The default namespace for KOTS installs is `netbox-enterprise`, and the Embedded Cluster default is `kotsadm`.

-    The instructions below default to `kotsadm`, but you can make them work for your namespace by changing the `NETBOX_NAMESPACE` export to match your system.
+    The instructions below default to `kotsadm`, but you can change the `NETBOX_NAMESPACE` export to match your system.

 ### Backing Up Your Data

 Backing up NetBox Enterprise's data manually is reasonably simple, and Kubernetes makes it easy to access them from the command-line.

+!!! warning "Before You Back Up: Accessing Your Cluster"
+    Before you can back anything up, you must first make sure you can access the cluster on the command line.

+    See the [advanced tools documentation](./nbe-troubleshooting.md#accessing-your-cluster-from-the-command-line) for details on connecting to your NetBox Enterprise cluster.

 #### Built-In PostgreSQL